raul23/parsing-wikipedia/README.rst

 Part 2: Search for the infobox labels 'Born' and 'Died'
 """""""""""""""""""""""""""""""""""""""""""""""""""""""
-Once an infobox was found within a Wikipedia page, we can search for the desired infobox labels, in this case: 'Born' and 'Died'.
+Once an infobox is found within a Wikipedia page, we can search for the desired infobox labels, in this case: 'Born' and 'Died'.

 .. code-block:: python